Luigi Poggi: Director of The Entity

+Later years and death

 Poggi's final assignment in the diplomatic service was as Apostolic Nuncio to Italy on 19 April 1986.

 In 1992, Poggi became Archivist and Librarian of the Holy Roman Church, positions he resigned as required when he turned eighty.

 He was made Cardinal-Deacon of Santa Maria in Domnica on 26 November 1994.
 On 26 February 2002 he became Cardinal Protodeacon, the most senior cardinal of the rank deacon, a role with ceremonial duties during a papal conclave and inauguration.
 After ten years as a cardinal deacon he took the option to be elevated to Cardinal-Priest of San Lorenzo in Lucina on 24 February 2005, just weeks before the death of Pope John Paul.

-He died in Rome on 4 May 2010.
+Poggi died in Rome on 4 May 2010.
+His funeral was presided over by Dean of the College of Cardinals Angelo Sodano, with a homily by Pope Benedict XVI, whose letter to Poggi's surviving family spoke of the prelate's "many years of solicitous collaboration with the Holy See."